 Allie, The Notebook

 After all these years, it’s almost impossible to watch The Notebook and not cry a tear or five and please don’t be fooled.
 I have rewatched The Notebook many times since its release.
 A girl’s night needs no excuse for such an emotional journey, but it wasn’t a fan favourite despite my love of the movie and a soft spot for Ryan Gosling.
-It was a low budget movie with quite unwell known actors back then.
+It was a low-budget movie with quite unwell-known actors back then.
 On Rotton Tomatoes, it has a score of 53%, but not all great movies are treated equally, and most of the positive reviews were from critics.

 The Book

-These days, it’s not unusual to watch a movie and later find out that it’s based on a book adaptation.
-More often and not, with scripts drying up, producers and studios turn to bestsellers to make a few quid.
-The Notebook was released in October 1996; this year marks the 25th anniversary of the book’s release.
+The Notebook was released in October 1996; nearly thirty years since its release, its still a popular book with new audiences discovering the book and the movie.
 The great thing about the book was that it had a different ending (I prefer the movie if you want to know), and it’s told in Noah’s POV, so it’s a nice change in the movie to see a little more of Allie.
 The movie was one of Nicholas Sparks’ most successful adaptions.

 The Movie